-West Indian cedar or Spanish cedar is a fast-growing timber tree native to a wide expanse of tropical America, its natural range extending from Central America and the Caribbean south into South America, as far south as northern Argentina.
+West Indian Cedar, or Spanish Cedar, is a fast-growing timber tree native to a wide expanse of tropical America, its natural range extending from Central America and the Caribbean south into South America, as far south as northern Argentina.

 Tiny, inconspicuous white flowers soon follow the new leaves, borne in loose clusters at the tips of the branches.
 These are succeeded by small, woody, egg-shaped capsules that turn brown when mature, then split open inside-out to expel their seed, which are winged for wind dispersal.